AlexJukes/makersbnb/user-stories.md

 ### User Story 7
 As a user,
 So I can let my property when I want,
-I want to select the dates it's available.
+I want to choose the dates that my property is available.

 ### User Story 8
 As a user,